Pudong International Airport, Shanghai

 No. You can however request at the airport’s Entry-Exit Inspection and Quarantine Bureau to keep your pet in custody during the exemption period.
 Note too that you also cannot cross the border with fruit or vegetables.

-What should I do in the event that I land, for instance, in Beijing but, due to something unforeseen, I have to leave the city?
+What should I do in the event that I land, for instance, in Changsha but, due to something unforeseen, I have to leave the city?

 In this case you should apply for a visa at the Exit-Entry Administration Department of the Municipal Public Security Bureau (PSB) in the city you’re in.